Skullcap: An Overview

-Skullcap (Scutellaria lateriflora) is a member of the mint family native to the United States, commonly found in moist woods.
-While it is widely distributed across North America, related species exist in other regions, including China.
-Common skullcap is the most recognized species among over 300 worldwide.
-It was introduced into traditional American medicine in the late 1700s, initially known as “mad-dog skullcap” due to its use in treating rabies.
-Over time, it became known as a tonic for “female weakness” and was reputed to have tranquilizing effects, especially when combined with valerian.
-Traditionally, skullcap has been used to address nervousness, irritability, neuralgia, and as a sedative.
+Skullcap (Scutellaria lateriflora) is a herbaceous plant belonging to the mint family, native to the United States.
+It thrives in moist woodland areas and is primarily found throughout North America.
+While this species is the most recognized among the over 300 variants worldwide, related species also occur in regions such as China.
+Its introduction into traditional American medicine dates back to the late 1700s, when it was known as “mad-dog skullcap” due to its historical use in treating rabies.
+Over the years, it gained a reputation as a tonic for addressing “female weakness” and was noted for its calming effects, especially when paired with valerian.

 Common Names